biocarl/til-biocarl/README.md

 <img v-bind:src="url">
 <img :src="url"> <!-- shorthand-->
 ```
+- if the bound value is null or undefined the attribute will be removed
+- those custom dom attributes like `v-bind` are called vue directives, see [here](https://vuejs.org/api/built-in-directives.html) for complete overview of native directives

 # 📅 17.11.2022 vuejs: What is conditional rendering?
 - Like a if-else helping you to decide which dom elements you want to render